-As the level of data calculation, integration, and unification increases, it gets costly in terms of technology and expertise.
+Technology and expertise are costly as the level of data calculation, integration, and unification increases.
 Visualization platforms like Tableau and PowerBI can help, but they often require tech support.
-Social Enterprises need to contract with data scientists or software engineers to merge pipelines and build custom dashboards.
+Social Enterprises must contract with data scientists or software engineers to merge pipelines and build custom dashboards.

 Tools like Tableau can be cost-prohibitive when it comes to per-user pricing.
-If you have 10 people in your organization plus a cadre of volunteers, multiple users need to access the system.
+Multiple users must access the system if you have ten people in your organization plus a cadre of volunteers.
 Alternatively, the whole office tries to share one user log-in, creating bottlenecks and single points of error.
 The right kind of technology can grow your social enterprise without wasting resources.

 The sustainable social enterprise Approach

 Having united data is one of the most efficient ways to drive and demonstrate social enterprise growth.
-Impact management and measurement goes hand-in-hand with other business data on centralized dashboards.
-These tools allow you to make smart, data-based decisions and understand the value you’re creating for the stakeholders you serve.
+Impact management and measurement go hand-in-hand with other business data on centralized dashboards.
+These tools allow you to make smart, data-based decisions and understand the value you create for your stakeholders.
 Social enterprises can’t budget for high-ticket technology solutions every few years.
 For long-term cloud-based solutions that follow the unified approach for social enterprise growth, contact Sopact.